tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 consider applying the same correction to chains B and C.)*

-For another simple problem with a simple fix, hide the Ramachandran plot and show the Rotamers table.
-While before the simulation started there were no outliers listed here, now you should see at least a dozen.
-Scroll down until you find Trp A375 *(Since MD simulation involves some randomness, this may be some way down the list)*.
+For another simple problem with a simple fix, hide the Ramachandran plot and show the Rotamer Validation widget.
+While before the simulation started there were no outliers listed here, now you should see around a dozen.
+Scroll down until you find Trp A375 *(Since MD simulation involves some randomness, this may be some way down the list, and may not be highlighted in red)*.
 Click on that row to take a closer look.

 .. figure:: images/trp_a375.jpg